MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: Abstract

 \section{Abstract}

-In this work, we propose MAGES 4.0, a novel Software Development Kit (SDK) to accelerate the creation of collaborative medical training scenarios in VR/AR.
-Our solution offers a versatile authoring platform for developers to create medical simulations in a future-proof, low-code environment.
-MAGES breaks the boundaries between realities since students can collaborate using virtual and augmented reality devices at the same medical scene.
-With MAGES we provide a solution to the 150-year-old training model which is unable to meet the level of healthcare professionals needed.
-Our platform incorporates, among others, the following novel advancements: a) 5G edge-cloud remote rendering and physics dissection, b) realistic real-time simulation of organic tissues as soft-bodies, c) a highly realistic cutting and tearing algorithm, d) neural network assessment for user profiling and, e) a VR recorder to record and replay or resume the training simulation from any perspective.
+In this work, we propose MAGES 4.0, a novel Software Development Kit (SDK) to accelerate the creation of collaborative medical training applications in VR/AR.
+Our solution is essentially a low-code metaverse authoring platform for developers to rapidly prototype high-fidelity and high-complexity medical simulations.
+MAGES breaks the authoring boundaries across extended reality, since networked participants can also collaborate using different virtual/augmented reality as well as mobile and desktop devices, in the same metaverse world.
+With MAGES we propose an upgrade to the outdated 150-year-old master-apprentice medical training model.
+Our platform incorporates, in a nutsell, the following novelties: a) 5G edge-cloud remote rendering and physics dissection layer, b) realistic real-time simulation of organic tissues as soft-bodies under 10ms, c) a highly realistic cutting and tearing algorithm, d) neural network assessment for user profiling and, e) a VR recorder to record and replay or debrief the training simulation from any perspective.

-\chapterinitial{The metaverse} is still being defined, both literally and figuratively.
-Along with it, many questions remain, including ``who will build the metaverse and how?''
-Such questions often rise when we are referring to the metaverse\footnote{\url{https://bit.ly/3QEmUdJ}} as a massively scaled and interoperable network of real-time rendered 3D virtual worlds, effectively experienced synchronously and persistently by an unlimited number of users.
-Building such an ecosystem from scratch would require significant effort involving tasks of tremendous complexity, especially if a single tool would be used to create it.
+\chapterinitial{The medical metaverse}, despite the inflated expectations, is steadily, albeit quietly, being created \cite{METAVERSE}.
+Along with it, many technical questions remain, including ``who will build the medical metaverse and how?''
+Building such an ecosystem from few stakeholders would require significant effort involving tasks of tremendous complexity, unless the metaverse authoring process is decantralized and the tools to create it are democratized in the hands of the actual content creators.

-The extended pandemic crisis highlighted the need for effective medical training, along with the inadequacy of the 150-year-old training model.
-Computational medical science \cite{papagiannakis2021computational} aims to accelerate world’s transition to VR medical training in the metaverse and empower medical professionals to enhance their proficiency and ultimately improve patient outcomes.
+The extended pandemic crisis highlighted the need for effective medical training, along with the inadequacy of the 150-year-old surgical training model \cite{150YearOldModel}.
+Computational medical science aims to accelerate world’s transition to VR medical training in the metaverse \gr{\cite{METAVERSE}} and empower medical professionals to enhance their proficiency and ultimately improve patient outcomes \cite{HooperTrial, EPICSAVE, VITAWIN, UsingXR}.

 To serve the causes above, we present MAGES 4.0, the medical VR industry's first Software Development Kit that allows rapid prototyping of any shared, collaborative networked medical training in VR, in a fraction of time and cost.
 It draws its robustness from the 20 years of academic Research \& Development, incorporating the latest advancements into a novel medical VR/AR software development kit.